raganwald/raganwald.github.com/_posts/2015-11-03-a-coding-problem.md

 }
 {% endhighlight %}

-Our next problem is thorny: To test whether an iterator has one or more values to return, you call `.next()`.
+Our next problem is thorny: To test whether an iterator has one or more values to return, we call `.next()`.
 But doing so actually fetches the value and changes the state of the iterator.
 If we write:

 {% highlight javascript %}
 while (iterators.some(i => !i.next().done))